Periodic orbits and Birkhoff sections of stable Hamiltonian structures: Broken books and Birkhoff sections for SHS

 \begin{Remark} Similar surfaces were first considered in \cite{VHM} in the context of open book decompositions for contact structures.
 They were later used in dynamical systems by Dehornoy \cite{Deh, Deh2} to classify global surfaces of section of the geodesic flow on the flat torus.
-His construction uses several bindings instead of one, and yields embedded surfaces (instead of surfaces that are only immersed along the boundary).
+His construction uses several binding orbits instead of one, and yields surfaces that are embedded up to the boundary (instead of surfaces that are only immersed along the boundary, as in our construction).
 Those are constructed by piling up vertically and horizontally copies of the surface obtained in Lemma~\ref{lem:Birk} when choosing a linear curve $\gamma$ with $p=1,q=1$.
 Using this approach, one obtains an embedded Birkhoff section, at the cost of needing several parallel binding components along the torus $t=\{1/2\}$.
-Similarly, Proposition \ref{prop:helix} yields an embedded Birkhoff section if there are sufficient parallel periodic orbits along $T^2\times \{t^*\}$. \end{Remark}

-In \cite{Deh, Deh2}, the name {\it helix box} refers to the construction in Lemma \ref{lem:Birk} for a curve $\gamma$ such that $p=1,q=1$.
-Since it is a natural generalization, the construction in Lemma \ref{lem:Birk} will be called a helix box as well, independently of the curve $\gamma$.
-We proceed to the proof of the main result of this section, obtained by concatenating suitable helix boxes.
+In \cite{Deh, Deh2}, the name {\it helix box} refers to the construction in Lemma~\ref{lem:Birk} for a curve $\gamma$ such that $p=1,q=1$.
+Since it is a natural generalization, we use the same name for the construction in Lemma~\ref{lem:Birk}, independently of the curve $\gamma$.
+We proceed to the proof of the main result of this section, obtained by concatenating suitable helix boxes. \end{Remark}